Working With Relations Using SQL

 Note

-This chapter repeats the data analyses in the Working With Dataframes Using pandas chapter using
+This chapter replicates the data analyses in the Working With Dataframes Using pandas chapter using

 relations and SQL instead of dataframes and Python.
 The datasets, data